williamgilpin/convoca/README.md

 For now, code is only in archival form for testing and analysis; future versions of this repository will significantly re-factor code into a general-purpose tool for cellular automaton analysis.
 All versions until a 1.0/PyPI release are thus tentative.

+## Installation and Requirements

+Typical installation time should be 5-10 minutes using Miniconda.
+This code should work on any operating system supported by Anaconda, but it has only been tested on OSX and Ubuntu.

++ Python >3.4
++ TensorFlow
++ numpy
++ matplotlib
++ Jupyter notebooks (for demos)

 ## Structure

 The package contains the following libraries